-Reminder Must be no earlier than 9 months before effective date of Plan (October 1, 2011). - d) Hearing site(s) Lead Agency Office site in Bangor, Maine and in Portland, Maine; Satellite sites were available in Lewiston, ME and Machias, ME for 7/25 hearing, and in Augusta, ME and Caribou, ME for the 7/26 hearing - e) How was the content of the Plan made available to the public in advance of the public hearing(s)?
-Posted on Website and in print upon request - f) How will the information provided by the public be taken into consideration in the provision of child care services under this Plan?
-Lead Agency will review the comments and recommendations and modify the plan as necessary prior to final submission.
+Reminder - Must be no earlier than 9 months before effective date of Plan (October 1, 2013).

-1.4.3.
+- d) Hearing site(s) Lead Agency Office site in Augusta, Maine.
+Satellite sites in Portland, ME, Ellsworth, ME, Machias, ME, Bangor, ME and in Caribou, ME. - e) How was the content of the Plan made available to the public in advance of the public hearing(s)?
+Posted on Website and in print upon request. - f) How will the information provided by the public be taken into consideration in the provision of child care services under this Plan?
+Lead Agency will review the comments and recommendations and modify the plan as necessary prior to final submission. - 1.4.3.
 Describe any strategies used by the Lead Agency to increase public consultation on the Plan or access to the public hearing.
 For example, translating the public hearing notice into multiple languages, using a variety of sites or technology (e.g., video) for the public hearing, holding the hearing at times to accommodate parent and provider work schedules.

-Public hearings will be held at two different sites across the state.
-One in the central area of the state and the other in the southern area of the state were the population is greater.
-The hearings will be one and one-half hours in length, in the evening, and in public buildings that are designed to accommodate individuals of all abilities.
-Additionally, video feed will be available to parts of the state for convenience and ease of travel burdens.
-Translators will be available in locations that are most heavily populated with non-English speaking populations.
+A Public hearing was held in the central area of the State with satelite feeds in 5 other State locations in southern, coastal and northern Maine.
+The hearing was scheduled for two hours in length, in the evening, and in public buildings that are designed to accommodate individuals of all abilities.
+Translators were available in locations that are most heavily populated with non-English speaking populations.

 1.5.
-Coordination Activities to Support the Implementation of CCDF Services applicable) and private agencies providing child care and early childhood development services
+Coordination Activities to Support the Implementation of CCDF Services

-Lead Agencies are required to coordinate with other Federal, State, local, Tribal (if
+Lead Agencies are required to coordinate with other Federal, State, local, Tribal (if applicable) and private agencies providing child care and early childhood development services